-NSW DPI operates a cattle tick inspection and treatment service for led and tractable stock entering NSW, at the Kirra Livestock Treatment Facility in Queensland.
-Livestock coming from the Cattle Tick Infected Zone in Queensland may be infected with cattle tick which is a notifiable disease in NSW.
+Livestock coming from the Cattle Tick Infested Zone in Queensland may be infested with cattle tick which is a notifiable disease in NSW.
 Livestock must be inspected and treated for cattle tick by an Authorised Officer and issued with a Biosecurity Certificate before entering NSW.

-The NSW Department of Primary Industries (NSW DPI) is working with agencies nationally in response to an outbreak of respiratory illness caused by SARS-CoV-2 which results in the disease, novel coronavirus (COVID-19).
+The NSW Department of Primary Industries (NSW DPI) is working with agencies nationally in response to the current COVID-19 situation.

 As part of this response, border controls are being implemented by Queensland to restrict non-essential travel to the state and help slow the spread of COVID-19.